Long Branch, New Jersey: Roads and highways

 As of 2010, the city had a total of 89.49 mi of roadways, of which 80.10 mi were maintained by the municipality, 6.26 mi by Monmouth County and 3.13 mi by the New Jersey Department of Transportation.

 Route 36 and Route 71 are the most significant highways that pass through the city.

 Public transportation

-Long Branch is connected to New York City and Northern New Jersey via NJ Transit trains running on the North Jersey Coast Line.
-The Long Branch station, located three blocks away from the beach, marks the end of electrified trackage, where passengers continuing south must change to diesel-powered trains.
-A second station is located at Elberon district just north of the borough of Deal.
+Long Branch is connected to New York City and Northern New Jersey via NJ Transit commuter train service running on the North Jersey Coast Line.
+The Long Branch station located three blocks away from the beach, marks the end of electrified trackage, where passengers continuing south must change to diesel-powered trains.
+A second station is located at Elberon, just north of the borough of Deal.
 In the past there were stops in the West End neighborhood and on Broadway, but they were closed to reduce travel time to New York City.

 Local bus transportation is provided by NJ Transit on the 831 and 837 routes.
-Transportation to New York City is provided by Academy Bus' Route 36 and Shore Points routes.
+Transportation to New York City is provided by Academy Bus on its Route 36 and Shore Points routes.